 All program requirements can be found in the Hood College catalog.
 It is also important for students to remain in contact with their academic advisers as they plan their coursework.

 Register for courses

-View the course schedule and register for courses through Self Service, Hood’s student portal.
-Registrations for provisionally admitted students and for students registering for multiple weekend courses should be processed through the registrar's office by completing the online registration form.
+View the course schedule and register for courses through Self Service, and register through our online registration form.
 To view instructions for searching for available classes, click here.